 Just follow route 1256 all the way to Bo Klua.
 Along the route are some local jungle markets, view points and you are passing Doi Phu Kha National Park.
 In Bo Klua are some small restaurants, Coffee shops, small resorts.
 And of course the famous ancient salt pits (just follow the signs).
 Route 1256 end in a T-section with route 1081.
 I did go north (take a left) in direction of Khun Nan National Park.
 After about 6km there is a small road to the right that goes to a wonderful waterfall.
 About 3km ride further and then you have to park your motorbike and walk.

-I continued route 1081 and about 20km after Bo Klua you are passing the origin of the Nan River.
+I continued route 1081 and about 20 km after Bo Klua you are passing the origin of the Nan River.
 I did continue on route 1081 until a village Ban Khun Nam Nan.
 Here I took a right in direction of Ban Piang So on a local route.
-It should have been another 25km but after about 10km the road became so bad that I stopped and made a u-turn.
-If you would like to have more information about riding in Nan province please contact me.
+It should have been another 25 km but after about 10 km the road became so bad that I stopped and made a u-turn.
+Many years later I did return and did came further but still had to u-turn.